DavideFauri/theatre/README.md

 It currently supports:

   * Cover page with title, author, copyright, draft version number and contact information;
-  * User-friendly way to declare new characters and extras;
-  * 'Personal copy' mode for one/many characters, with their name on the cover and bolded lines.
   * Automatic cast list generation, with support for group characters and character descriptions;
+  * User-friendly macros to declare main characters, character lines and stage directions; to split the script into acts and scenes; to declare minor characters and extras;
-  * Acts and scenes with optional titles, automatic numbering, automatic table of contents.
+  * Optional subtitles for acts and scenes, automatic numbering, automatic table of contents, automatic list of characters within each scene (slightly buggy);
-  * Stage directions (for single characters only, WIP)
+  * "Script personalization" for one or many characters, with their name on the cover and a bold font for every reference to them within the script (dialogue lines, stage directions, cast list, etc.).
+Additionally, a Python script can batch generate a personalized copy for each main character.
+  * A draft mode for preliminary table readings, with larger line skip to modify and annotate lines

 It will soon support:

-  * Larger, bolded font in cast list too for specific characters (also in title page?)
-  * Stage directions for more than one actor
   * Technical directions
+  * (Bug-free) Automatic list of characters in each scene, in order of appearance
+  * More information on headers and footers

 It will eventually support:

-  * Automatic list of characters present in each scene (still some issues)
   * Customizable formatting for all elements (titles, dialogue, stage and technical directions)
-  * A TikZ-drawn stage template before each act to annotate the stage layout (doors, furniture...)
+  * A TikZ-drawn stage template before each act to annotate the stage layout (doors, furniture, objects...)
-  * Similar smaller drawings at the right side of the page to let actors annotate their movements during scenes
-  * Landscape mode
+  * "Director" landscape mode with stage schematic drawn on the side, to annotate character movements
-  * Rehearsal mode (actor's line intentionally left blank)
+  * Rehearsal mode: actor's lines intentionally left blank
+  * Lightweight mode: only printing the pages where an actor actually appears
+  * A full user manual

 The class is derived both from `stage.cls` (from which I borrowed the title page) and from `dramatist.sty` (from which I borrowed everything else)

 ## Usage

 A full(?) working example is provided by the `example.tex` file.
-I have no idea if I'm infringing any rights.

 ## TODO list